ianmcburnie/bones/README.md

 JavaScript must maintain the tabindex and aria-hidden state of items as they scroll in and out of view.
 Items that are not in view need a tabindex value of "-1" an aria-hidden value of "true" to ensure items are hidden from keyboard users and screen reader users respectively.

-JavaScript must also maintain the state of the status region.
+JavaScript must also maintain the state of the heading inside the live region.

 For small touch screens, you may wish to utilise swipe gestures.
 In which case pagination buttons can be hidden offscreen, appearing only on keyboard focus (i.e. 'stealth' buttons) for keyboard users.